garnaat/kappa/README.md

 Where ``command`` is one of:

-* create - creates the IAM policy (if necessary), the IAM role, and zips and uploads the Lambda function code to the Lambda service
+* deploy - does whatever is required to deploy the current version of your Lambda function such as creating/updating policies and roles and creating or updating the function itself
+* delete - delete the Lambda function, remove any event sources, delete the IAM policy and role
 * invoke - make a synchronous call to your Lambda function, passing test data and display the resulting log data
 * invoke_async - make an asynchronous call to your Lambda function passing test